learn-co-curriculum/academy-xi-javascript-promises/README.md

 calls the callback.

 Then, instead of calling `console.log()` directly, we'll call our `getQuote()` function, passing in our callback function.
-We'll pass an in-line callback function, but of course we could use a named function instead:
+We'll pass an inline callback function, but of course we could use a named function instead:

 ```js